Elbtalkessel/nixvim/NOTES.md

 ## TODO(python-venv): Implement automatic activation of the nearest virtual environment.

-https://github.com/AckslD/swenv.nvim looks for virtualenv at home directory or, if project.nvim plugin is installed - inside a project directory.
-For my usecase I need to look up from the current directory up until cwd and activate first found `.venv`.
-Alternatively Snacks has project picker but I need to verify if I can somehow retrieve project root dir path from it.
+It works, but can be a bit faster, for my usecase I only need to check directories up from the current buffer until the cwd to find a `.venv` directory.
+Doesn't seem `fd` or `find` can do it, can be a little project on its own.

 ## LSP